 A variety streamer is someone who broadcasts more than one kind of content.
 This could refer to more than one game or more than one category.
 Someone creating content for Fortnite and Sims 4 would be a variety streamer in the same way someone is hosting a talk show alongside their Apex Legends broadcast.

-How to Be a Variety Streamer
+How to Grow as a Variety Streamer on Twitch

 To find success as a variety streamer, try the following: